BlockchainLabsNZ/beam-contracts-audit/audit/readme.md

 - The function `setPublicRound` allows you to start/finish a public or private round.
 There is no check that the public or private round has already been finished, so it would be possible to start either round multiple times.
 - The usage for the `buyForFiat` function is not well documented, this function is only for owners so this is not a huge issue.
 How to calculate `_usdUnits` is not clear unless you hunt around the contract for other usages.
-- The crowdsale contract has a `withdrawFunds` function that allows the contract owner to withdraw all ETH from the contract at any time.
-There needs to be some trust in the owner to not abuse this function. https://github.com/BlockchainLabsNZ/beam-contracts-audit/blob/master/contracts/BeamCrowdsale.sol#L605-L611
+- The crowdsale contract has a `withdrawFunds` function that allows the contract owner to withdraw all ETH from the contract at any time. https://github.com/BlockchainLabsNZ/beam-contracts-audit/blob/master/contracts/BeamCrowdsale.sol#L605-L611

 <br>

 ## Conclusion
-This code is currently not in a state of code freeze and we have been provided an additional updates.
-Which we have not completed our audits on.
-We recommend that users of these smart contracts pay careful attention to the version that they are interacting with.
+The developers demonstrated an understanding of Solidity and smart contracts.
+They were receptive to the feedback provided to help improve the robustness of the contracts.
+We took part in carefully reviewing all source code provided.

+Overall we consider the resulting contracts following the audit feedback period adequate and any potential vulnerabilities have now been fully resolved.
+These contracts have a low level risk of ETH and BEAM being hacked or stolen from the inspected contracts

 <br>
 ___